qiskit-community/qiskit-alt/README.md

 * import `qiskit_alt`, say via `ipython`.

     * If no Julia executable is found, `jill.py` will be used to download and install it.
+It is *not* necessary to add the installation path or symlink path to your search PATH to use julia from qiskit_alt.
-      Otherwise, `qiskit_alt` will use the julia found by searching as [described here](./Install_Julia.md).
+     Before offering to install Julia, `qiskit_alt` will search for julia as [described here](./Install_Julia.md).

     * The Julia packages are installed the first time you run `import qiskit_alt` from Python.
 If this fails, see the log file qiskit_alt.log and the [manual steps](#manual-steps) below.